Call Today (512) 323-2333

 • Nonimmigrant Visa Holders – Certain categories, such as H-1B and L visas, have built-in work authorizations, so you don’t need to apply for an EAD.
 If neither visa category applies to you, you must apply for an EAD.
 Typical examples include F-1 student visa holders seeking off-campus employment.

-• Refugees and Asylees – After a certain period, individuals granted asylum or refugee status may be eligible for work authorization.
+• Refugees and Asylees – Individuals with an approved asylum application or refugee status may become eligible for work authorization after a certain period.

 • Other Categories – USCIS offers work authorization for certain dependent family members, victims of human trafficking, and different specific situations.